ProfessorDaneTaylor/Fall_2020_MTH563/HW0/docs/source/ye_documentation.rst

 =============

-These are the functions that Dane created:
+These are the functions that Ye created:

 .. automodule:: ye_module
    :members: